Skip to content

 TextColumn::make('sku')->filterable(Op::Equals, [Op::Equals, Op::NotEquals]);

-A column’s filter capability serializes as a ColumnFilter ({ enabled, type, operators, defaultOperator, control, options, multiple, searchable, clauseOptions }) so the React filter control knows which inputs and operators to render.
+A column’s filter capability serializes as a ColumnFilter ({ type, operators, defaultOperator, control, options, multiple, searchable, clauseOptions }) so the React filter control knows which inputs and operators to render.
 Open the Tree tab on the example above to see it.

 When a column holds one of a known set of values (a status, a type), ->filterOptions() renders a dropdown in the column header instead of the operator input — the same control used by the dedicated SelectFilter.
 A single selection matches with =; pass multiple: true to match any of the chosen values with in.

-use Lattice\Lattice\Tables\Columns\TextColumn;
+use Lattice\Table\Columns\TextColumn;

 // associative value => label